 After the initial WHAT?!
 I am willing and happy to pay the taxes.
 Here’s why…

-First, it means that bloggers are recognized as a “professional” service provider!
-Next time a Public Relations professional tells me that I am not to publish something until the “main stream” media has a go at it first, I will loudly and proudly proclaim that BLOGGERS ARE MAINSTREAM NOW!
+First, it means that bloggers are recognized as a “professional” service providers!
+Next time a Public Relations professional tells me that I am not to publish something until the “mainstream” media has a go at it first, I will loudly and proudly proclaim that BLOGGERS ARE MAINSTREAM NOW!
 We Pay Taxes people!!
 R.E.S.P.E.C.T.

 Here are a few snags that the IRAS overlooked.

 1) Not all bloggers get paid hundreds or thousands of dollars for a review.
 It takes a lot of tenacity and hard work to gain a substantial following on social media and reach the status where they can command a paid fee.
 The bloggers who reached the summit are applauded and envied.
 For the most part, many bloggers (maybe just me) are still climbing.
-Whatever income we earn is quickly consumed by the costs of our transport, Wi-Fi, electricity and blogging equipment like camera, laptop, etc.
+Whatever income we earn is quickly consumed by the costs of our transport, Wi-Fi, electricity, and blogging equipment like cameras, laptops, etc.

 I am GRATEFUL to the businesses who invite me to review their spaces, products and services OR participate in their events.
 Without this partnership, many of our family outings will be conventional and uninteresting, maybe even non-existent.

 As bloggers, we have to declare this barter exchange as a “sponsorship”.
-AND we have to adhere to this thing called ethics that require us to write truthfully and responsibly.
+AND we have to adhere to this thing called ethics that requires us to write truthfully and responsibly.

 Hence, when it comes right down to dollars and sense, the business communities are more willing to pay bloggers in kind.
 And I am a willing party to this exchange for the following reasons:

-- It gives me flexibility of time with my children
+- It gives me the flexibility of time with my children

 - It keeps me connected to the professional industry.